 The teacher’s flawed reasoning lead her to arrive at a solution that didn’t serve anyone.
 There are no winners in this story.
 Any parent who’s been to a fair share of elementary school performances knows how grueling they can be.
 Be they concerts, plays, debates, whatever, to be honest, they’re all barely tolerable.
 They only become slightly entertaining when your own kid is on stage.
 Imagine how tedious this performance must have been for my parents and, frankly, everyone else.
 To have to sit and listen to the bulk of the play being read by a child had to be pretty bad.
 Of course this ruined the play and, yes, I am making light of it.
 But what’s unfortunate is that this scenario is played out everyday in schools and workplaces across the country.

 The ranks of the underemployed are replete with unnoticed or unacknowledged talent.
 Underutilized human resources abound in industry, academia and in government.
 I began this piece by noting that my sister and I could not understand my mother’s anger.
 We had little or perhaps no awareness of racial discrimination.
 We didn’t see through the lens my mother saw through.
-But, in time, after encountering similar incidents at what seems to be an unusually frequent basis, we began to understand our mom.
+In time, however, after encountering similar incidents on a fairly frequent basis, we began to understand our mom.
 I hope, in writing and publishing these pieces, that others who haven’t had similar experiences, will gain a deeper understanding of the subtle forms of racism that continue to have a prevailing presence in many of our lives.

 Sharon Kyle is the Publisher of the LA Progressive.
 With her husband Dick, she publishes several other print and online newsletters on political and social justice issues.